EricNathanCode/C.L.E.D/README.md

 - **Merge Worlds mode** — play all four worlds' lessons as one combined path
 - **SQL glossary / recap** — every command learned in a lesson is logged and can be reviewed as a cheat-sheet
 - **Accessibility & settings** — text-to-speech narration with per-character voice profiles, toggleable background music, and a dark-mode overlay
-- **Persistent save file** — progress and settings are stored locally in `user://cled_save.cfg` via Godot's `ConfigFile`, so play resumes across sessions
+- **Local accounts & per-user saves** — accounts, per-user progress, global settings, and the remembered session each persist locally via Godot's `ConfigFile` (see Accounts & Progress above)
 - **Reset progress** — a two-tap confirm control lets players wipe save data from Settings

 ## Tech stack